 You can connect an external display to your notebook.
-For example, you can use your notebook with the following devices:
+For example, you can use your computer with the following devices:

-- Computer display (monitor);
+- □ Computer display (monitor)

-- Multimedia computer display;

-- TV;

-- Projector.
+- Projector

 - Turn off your computer and the peripherals, unplug the AC adapter and the power cord before connecting the external display.
 Connect the power cord after connecting all other cables.